therealOri/byte/README.md

 __ __

 Update | 12/27/2021:

+Warning: The bigger the video, the more frames it'll need to extract..which means longer wait times.
+It may take a while for bigger video files..

 > - Added more code to help support video files encoding. (.webm, .mov, etc.).
 Gifs are still unsupported as of now, still looking into how to get that to work.
 > - Added and updated a requirements.txt file for packages needed to be installed.
 > - Changed/Updated the installation commands to use a virtual enviroment.